Catalog Inspired Side Table with Drawers

 Cut the pieces for the drawer boxes and drill pocket holes in the shorter pieces.
 Assemble the drawer boxes using glue and 1-1/2″ pocket hole screws.

 Cut the pieces for the drawer box bottoms.
 Secure the bottoms to the boxes using glue and 1-1/4″ brad nails.
 Install the drawer slides according to the manufacturer’s instructions.
-Click here for an easy tutorial!
+This easy tutorial on installing drawer slides will help!

 Cut the pieces for the drawer fronts.
 Drill the holes for the drawer knobs then position the drawer fronts in the opening with a 1/8″ gap around all sides.
 Drive screws through the holes for the knobs into the drawer box to hold the front in place.
 Open the drawer and secure the drawer front from the inside.
 Remove the screws from the holes for the knobs.
-For an easy tutorial, click here.
+Refer to this easy tutorial on installing drawer fronts.

 Finish the table as desired.